-Password for the extension user.
+• Password for the extension user.
 The default is the system default password set on the Number Plan tab of the System Configuration window.

-A valid password must be 4 to 8 digits (numbers or letters A-Z) in length and cannot be the same as its extension number.
-Basic password patterns, such as repeated digits (1111), consecutive digits strings (1234), or digits that match the extension (Ext.
+A valid password cannot be the same as its extension number and must be 4-8 digits (numbers or letters A-Z) in length.
+Basic password patterns, such as repeated digits (1111), consecutive digit strings (1234), or digits that match the extension (Ext.
 101 using 1012, 9101, 10101, etc.) are not allowed.
-The letters map to numbers as follows:
+The letters map to numbers (on a phone, for example) as follows: